mlld-lang/modules/llm/modules/pipelog.mld.md

 # @mlld/pipelog

-Pipeline debugging utilities that provide pass-through logging to stderr.
-Useful for debugging data transformations, monitoring pipeline execution, and understanding data flow without affecting output.
+Pass-through debugging functions for mlld pipelines that log to stderr without affecting data flow.
+Insert between pipeline steps to see what data is passing through.

 ## tldr